Anhmike/Creating-a-multi-sports-event-dashboard-in-PowerBI/README.md

 Drag the filled map visualisation onto the canvas.
 Add 'Country' to the filled map Location, and 'medal count' to the Color saturation
 ![jpg](images/Viz-filledmap.jpg)

-**scatter plot visualisation**
+**scatter chart visualisation**
-Drag the scatter visualisation onto the canvas.
-Add 'Country' to the scatter Details, 'Cumulative Medals Count' to the X Axis, 'Cumulative Events Count' to the Y Axis, and 'Cumulative Medals Count' to the Size
+Drag the scatter chart visualisation onto the canvas.
+Add 'Country' to the scatter chart Details, 'Cumulative Medals Count' to the X Axis, 'Cumulative Events Count' to the Y Axis, and 'Cumulative Medals Count' to the Size
 ![jpg](images/Viz-scatter.jpg)

 **Animation of the medal counts by country by day**